Kaishan USA | October 04, 2018 | Uncategorized

 2. Oil Removal

 Air compressors must use filters to ensure that oil particles are removed from the air.
-In a production facility, oil vapor in the air is a common concern as it can be produced from other machines on the production floor and can be present in the ambient air.
-Oil vapor should be removed to the highest degree possible — for direct contact compressed air 0.01 milligrams per cubic meter of oil or less should be present and for non-contact low-risk compressed air systems, 0.1 milligrams per cubic meter of oil or less should be present.
+In a production facility, oil vapor in the air is a common concern, as it can be produced from other machines on the production floor and can be present in the ambient air.
+Oil vapor should be removed to the highest degree possible.
+In case of direct contact compressed air, the amount of permissible oil vapor is 0.01 milligrams per cubic meter (mg/m3) of oil or less, and for non-contact low-risk compressed air systems, it is 0.1 mg/m3 of oil or less.

 4. Keeping Air Compressors Self-Contained